itsluketwist/github-issue-prompter/README.md

 ```

-## *release*

-(todo...)
-We release to pypi...

 ## *inspiration*

-When starting to get into open source, I found that quite a lot of issues where in uncertain states.
+When getting into open source, I found that plenty of issues where in uncertain states.
+Either assigned but seemingly
-Either assigned but seemingly inactive, or maybe unassigned but with comments implying someone might be working on it.
+inactive, or unassigned but with comments implying someone might be working on it.
+This made it hard to find suitable
-This sometimes made it hard to find suitable issue's to get started on, and I figured it would be convenient to have
+issue's to get started on, and I figured it would be convenient to have an automatic tool to scan for these issue's
-an automatic tool to scan for these issue's and prompt the assignees/maintainers to clear up the status.
+and prompt the assignees/maintainers to clear up the status.

 ## *todo*

-- add/upload to pypi
 - implement some tests
+- expand use-cases and instructions above
+- all api prompt config/options